Smattr/xcache/README.md

 Bitbucket tracker.
 However, please bear in mind that this is not my full time job and I may take a little while to respond.

+## Testing

+Some limited unit tests are implemented inline.
+These are built as the executable, xcache-tests.
+Some even more limited integration tests are in the tests/ subdirectory.

 ## xxxcache

 You'll find a quick-and-dirty Python implementation in xxxcache/.
 This has